RBC ION Visa Review

 Avion recently merged with RBC Rewards to become Avion Rewards.
 This change was mostly cosmetic, but it created three different cardholder tiers.

-Ion cards have a slightly different redemption value compared to Avion credit card holders.
+ION cards have a slightly different redemption value than Avion credit card holders.
 With the ION card, you get the following redemptions:

 • Gift cards: 140 points = $1